 Sugar, particularly the fructose in sugar meets all the defining characteristics to be considered a poison.
 Sugar is not simply just empty calories but rather a harmful compound that is essentially no different than alcohol is in the liver.
 As a matter of fact, the alcohol molecule (ethanol) is literally fermented sugar and the parallels between ethanol and fructose are uncanny.
 They have the same chronic outcomes because they both go through very similar reactions to increase uric acid, increase blood pressure, produce extra fat, contribute to obesity and destroy the liver.
 The damage to the liver is very well-accepted with alcohol but some people still don’t appreciate the connection with sugar.

 Obviously, these disease states only manifest when you over-consume these products.
 I’m not advocating to cut out sugar completely from your diet, just as I do not suggest everyone needs to cut out alcohol completely.
 There is nothing wrong with living a balanced lifestyle while accepting that everything we do is not always perfectly healthy.
 The human liver can handle a lot of toxins and poisons through our lives, but let’s not kid ourselves and believe that sugar isn’t a chronic hepatotoxin that is harmful to your health in high amounts.
-It certainly is not part of a natural diet that some people believe.
+It certainly is not part of a natural diet as some people believe.

 In moderation, the negative effects of added sugar in our food and beverages are minimal.
 Just as we are cautious with many other vices in our lives, sugar is something to be cognisant of.
 The notion that sugar is a natural carbohydrate and therefore must have no harmful effects is simply a naive view of the many ways that added sugar can impact your health in a negative way.